 - 100% guarantee of service

-McGladrey LLP defines different types of touchpoints:
+McGladrey LLP defines different types of touchpoints in a recent article:

 - Company created touchpoints can be seen as those planned marketing messages (e.g., website)